 All Eyes on the Senate for Tax Reform Action

 This may be the critical week for federal tax reform as the Senate commences floor debate on a bill approved by the Senate Finance Committee on November 16.
 As with the House-passed bill, the Senate legislation cuts individual and corporate tax rates, repeals most deductions, and would add about $1.5 trillion to the federal deficit over 10 years.
-The action begins on Tuesday afternoon when the Budget Committee packages the tax bill with other provisions and sends it to the Senate floor as the Fiscal Year Budget
+The action begins on Tuesday afternoon when the Budget Committee packages the tax bill with other provisions and sends it to the Senate floor as the Fiscal Year Budget Reconciliation

-Reconciliation bill.
+bill.
 The Senate will then take up the legislation under an expedited procedure that permits passage by the end of the week with only a bare majority and not the usual 60 votes needed in the Senate to overcome a filibuster.

 At present, it is unclear whether the votes are there to pass the Senate bill as half a dozen or more Republican Senators have expressed concerns about multiple provisions.
 Their votes could depend on how the final bill resolves tax rates for pass-through businesses, the impact of the Senate bill’s repeal of the individual mandate to purchase health insurance under the Affordable Care Act, significant additional federal deficits caused by the tax cuts and likely renewal of dozens of temporary cuts, and more.
 Negotiations to secure those votes reportedly took place throughout the Thanksgiving recess, but remain

 confidential, leading to wide speculation.
 A growing concern is that Republican leaders in the House and Senate will secretly negotiate a resolution of the differences between the two bills, essentially “pre-conferencing” the legislation before the Senate expresses its will.
-This means the fate of the anti-Johnson Amendment provision in the House bill or a widely sought amendment to add a universal or non-itemizer deduction to the Senate bill could be decided not by a majority of Senators but by a select few in
+This means the fate of the anti-Johnson Amendment provision in the House bill or a widely sought amendment to add a universal or non-itemizer deduction to the Senate bill could be decided not by a majority of Senators but by a select few in Congress and in

 The only certainty in the coming days is that things will change often and that advocacy by charitable nonprofits, their employees, boards, and volunteers is more important now than ever.
 For more details on the key issues of concern to charitable nonprofits, see the November 17 Special Edition of Nonprofit Advocacy Matters and the Comparison of House and Senate Tax Bills and Their Effects on Nonprofits.